cbz20/khtpp/sources/Help.md

     -s, --simplify        Attempts to simplify the diagram before computing any invariants.
+    --sum <s1>:<s2>       Computes the complex of the tangle sum of two Conway tangles (ie the tangle obtained by stacking the first tangle on top of the other) from previously computed curves.
+                          <s1> and <s2> specify the full relative paths
+                          of the text file containing the curves for the first and second tangle, respectively.
+Such
+                          files are stored by the program in separate folders next to the standard .kht-files.
+                          However, any text file can be used, as long as its format agrees with the output format for curves; see 'Output' in the documentation.
+    --sumnc <s1>:<s2>     Same as '--sum <s1>:<s2>', except that only the non-compact curves are taken as input.
+                          This option is useful if one is only interested in the non-compact curve of a tangle sum, since it runs much faster than '--sum <s1>:<s2>' if the input curves contain many compact curves.
     -t, --test            Runs some tests.
     -v, --version         Returns the version of the program and exits.
     -w, --web             Prints the tangle input, (re)compiles and opens